txin-y/23springNeuralNetworkProject/README.md

 # 23springNeuralNetworkProject - Xiaoting Yu

 # Report (First Solution)
-Implement sentiment analysis based on IMDB dataset using textclassification module and transformers
+Implement sentiment analysis based on the IMDB dataset using a text classification module and transformers

-Given the issues with transformer to be solved the Neural Network Architecture in this solution consists of the following parts: an embedding layer, an average pooling layer, and a linear layer.
+Given the issues with the transformer to be solved the Neural Network Architecture in this solution consists of the following parts: an embedding layer, an average pooling layer, and a linear layer.
 The embedding layer maps each word in the vocabulary to a low-dimensional vector, and the average pooling layer computes the average of the embeddings for each review.
 Finally, the linear layer maps the pooled embeddings to the output labels.
 This architecture is a commonly used approach for text classification tasks and has shown to be effective.

 The loss function used is cross-entropy loss, which is suitable for multi-class classification problems.
 The optimization algorithm used is stochastic gradient descent (SGD) with a learning rate of 5.
 The learning rate is reduced by a factor of 10 after every epoch if the validation accuracy does not improve, using the StepLR scheduler.
 These hyperparameters were chosen based on experimentation and previous work in the field.